Penstemon harringtonii: Distribution

 Penstemon harringtonii is a species narrowly endemic to northwestern and north-central Colorado in the United States.
 Its range spans a 82 by 48 mi area on both sides of the Colorado River drainage in the Rocky Mountains.
 The species prefers sandy soil in the arid sagebrush steppe between elevations of 6400 and 9400 ft.
 Plants can also be found in pinyon–juniper woodlands.
 P. harringtonii was recorded as found in Eagle, Grand, Routt, Summit counties in 1988; plants were later also found in Garfield and Pitkin counties.
 As of 2006, the entire population of an estimated 40,000 to 43,000 individuals was spread across 10000 acre of occupied habitat.
+As of 1999, Harrington's beardtongue was observed growing in substantial numbers in the medians of Interstate 70 near Vail, Colorado.

 Between the collections in the 1950s and 1982, only one other occurrence location was identified.
 A 1982 study identified additional occurrences, with subsequent studies and collections identifying further sites where the species occurs.
 William Alfred Weber and Ronald Wittmann made the sole collection of P. harringtonii at its only known occurrence in Summit County in 1982.

 As of 2006, a United States Forest Service-sponsored conservation assessment on the species reported there were 74 known occurrences of P. harringtonii.
 The majority of individuals were found within 20 of these occurrences, with 19 of these featuring at least 500 individuals.
 The majority of occurrences had between 20 and 300 plants.
 While the 2006 study estimated the total species population at between 40,000 and 43,000 plants, it considered a population between 300,000 and 500,000 individuals plausible.

 It is unknown if P. harringtonii can only survive in certain geologic substrates or soils.
 The species typically favors sandy, gritty material in clay loams derived from Pleistocene gravels, limestone, limey shales, and other material.
 The Niobrara Formation is documented as the parent material for some occurrences.